TheJacksonLaboratory/FunDataR/4_learning/4_dimensions.md

-  **k-mediods** algorithm (sometimes called **partitioning around medioids** or **pam**) is similar to the k-means algorithm, except that each cluster center is restricted to coincide with one of the observations assigned to the cluster, which makes incorporating non-Euclidean distances and non-numeric variables more natural.
+  **k-mediods** algorithm (sometimes called **partitioning around medioids** or **pam**) is similar to the k-means algorithm, except that each cluster center is restricted to coincide with one of the observations assigned to the cluster, which makes incorporating non-Euclidean distances and non-numeric variables more natural, at the cost of increased computational burden.
 The process starts by randomly selecting `k` observations as cluster centers, assigns all observations to the closest center, then recomputes each cluster center so it corresponds to the observation in the cluster that has the smallest sum of distances to the other points currently assigned to the cluster.
 The user can employ any type of distance or similarity metric they like.
 In the example below, we use a **Manhattan** distance, which is defined as `d <- sum(abs(x.i - x.j))`, where `x.i` is a vector of feature values for observation `i`, and `x.j` is a vector with the corresponding feature values of observation `j`.
 So this distance is the sum of the absolute value of the differences in individual feature values for the two observations.
-  A major difference from the Euclidean distance is the absence of squared terms, which moderates the influence of large difference in individual variables as well as the influence of outliers.
+The major difference from the Euclidean distance is the absence of squared terms, which moderates the influence of large difference in individual variables as well as the influence of outliers.

-Another way to try and determine a good value of `k` (number of groups) for any clustering algorithm that assigns observations to distinct groups (k-means and k-mediods qualify, hierarchical clustering, which we describe next does not) is to use a silhouette plot.
+Another way to try and determine a good value of `k` (number of groups) for any clustering algorithm that assigns observations to distinct groups (k-means and k-mediods qualify; hierarchical clustering, which we describe next does not) is to use a silhouette plot.
   Let `d.ij` be the average distance between observation `i` and the other observations in the same cluster `j`.
 Let `d.ih` be the average distance between observation `i`